rdlauer/articles/blues/firmware-update-process/post-fw.md

 ## Firmware Update Process

 Connect your Notecard device to your computer via USB.
-Verify that your terminal emulator (e.g. [dev.blues.io](https://dev.blues.io/notecard-playground/)) is able to connect to the device by sending the `card.version` command:
+Verify that your terminal emulator (e.g. [dev.blues.io](https://dev.blues.io/notecard-playground/), [CoolTerm](https://freeware.the-meiers.org/), or [TinyTerm](https://www.censoft.com/products/tinyterm-plus-terminal-emulator.php)) is able to connect to the device by sending the `card.version` command:

 	{"req": "card.version"}